Progarchives, the progressive rock ultimate discography

 4 stars Review Nš 198

 "Free Hand/Interview" is a very special compilation of Gentle Giant.
 It's an economic package that includes the seventh studio album "Free Hand", released in 1975 and the eighth studio album "Interview", released in 1976, on only one CD.
-This is a very interesting compilation because it includes two absolutely indispensable musical works of the band at a very cheap price, what will be a very worth purchase.
-"Free Hand" is a real truly masterpiece that rivals with "The Power And The Glory", "In A Glass House" and "Octopus" as one of the best studio albums from them.
-"Interview" is far from be a masterpiece but it still is, without any doubt, their last great studio album and it's also an excellent addition to any progressive rock collection, and represents also the real last indispensable studio album that you can get from them.
+This is a very interesting compilation because it includes two absolutely indispensable musical works of the band at a very cheap price, which will be a very worthwhile purchase.
+"Free Hand" is a true masterpiece that rivals "The Power And The Glory", "In A Glass House" and "Octopus" as one of the best studio albums from them.
+"Interview" is far from being a masterpiece but it still is, without any doubt, their last great studio album and it's also an excellent addition to any prog rock collection, and represents also the real last indispensable studio album that you can get from them.

 As I've already reviewed these two albums previously on Progarchives, in a more extensive way, I'm not going to do it again.
-So, if you are interested to know, in more detail, what I wrote about them before, I invite you to read those my both reviews.
-However, in here, I'm going to write something about them in a more short way.
+So, if you are interested to know, in more detail, what I wrote about them before, I invite you to read both of my reviews.
+However, here, I'm going to write something about them in a shorter way.
 So, of course, I'm not going to analyze them track by track, as I made before, but I'm only going to make a global appreciation of both albums.

 Prog is my Ferrari.
 Jem Godfrey (Frost*)